 Uber-rival Careem expands services into Sudan

-Middle East ride-hailing firm Careem said on Sunday it had started a service in Sudan, one of few international companies to enter the country since U.S. economic sanctions were lifted last year.

-DUBAI: Middle East ride-hailing firm Careem said on Sunday it had started a service in Sudan, one of few international companies to enter the country since U.S. economic sanctions were lifted last year.
+DUBAI: Middle East ride-hailing firm Careem said on Sunday (Sep 9) it had started a service in Sudan, one of few international companies to enter the country since US economic sanctions were lifted last year.

 Sudan is grappling with an economic crisis as a foreign currency shortage and an increasingly expensive black market for dollars weakened its ability to import and made prices soar.